50% OFF LAST CALL PILLOWS SHOP NOW

 Block printing is one of those timeless crafts that feels almost miraculous when you see it up close.
 Imagine a wooden block, hand-carved with intricate motifs like florals, vines, and paisleys.
 Artisans dip it into dye and stamp it onto yards of fabric, one impression at a time.
 There are no machines and no shortcuts.
 Just repetition, rhythm, and artistry.

-This tradition has deep roots in India, especially in Rajasthan, where communities have practiced it for generations.
-In narrow, sunlit alleys, fabric hangs from rooftops like banners, catching the wind as it dries.
+This tradition runs deep in India, especially in Jaipur, where families and communities have been practicing it for generations.
+In narrow, sunlit alleys, lengths of fabric hang from rooftops like quiet banners, catching the breeze as they dry.

-When I first stepped into a block printing studio, I could smell the mixture of wet fabric and pigment, an earthy scent that stays with you.
-The carved blocks were stacked high like wooden books, each one telling its own story.
+The first time I stepped into a block printing studio, it stopped me in my tracks.
+The air carried the scent of wet fabric and pigment, earthy and unforgettable.
+Carved wooden blocks were stacked high like books on a shelf, each one worn, loved, and telling its own story.

 It’s in these quiet rooms that the fabric for block print pillows begins its journey, long before it reaches your sofa.